How Many Images Do You Need for Your Blog Post & Where Can You Find Them?

 A good baseline rule for a blog post is to include an image for every 500 words of copy.
 Doing this lets you break up large copy blocks and provide something more for the reader.
 However, you want to make sure the images you choose align with the post itself and help tell the story.
 Don’t just add pictures to make sure you are within the guideline.

-If you’re writing a post that’s a how to or guide, you may need significantly more images within the post.
+If you’re writing a post that’s a how-to or guide, you may need significantly more images within the post.
 As with all marketing efforts, think about your audience.
-Try to anticipate the questions they’ll have as the read the post and if there’s an image that makes it easier to understand the concept, include it in the post.
+Try to anticipate the questions they’ll have as the read the blog post and if there’s an image that makes it easier to understand the concept, include it in the post.

 If you’re doing an in-depth research piece, you may find it challenging to find images that help tell certain parts of the story.
 That’s ok.
-Don’t force images to fit somewhere they don’t make sense.
-There will naturally be parts of a post that lend themselves to images and parts that don’t.
+Don’t force pictures to fit somewhere they don’t make sense.
+There will naturally be parts of a post that lend themselves to images and pieces that don’t.

 Image Options for Blog Posts

-You can use videos, infographics, screen shots, GIFs, or pictures in your blog posts.
+You can use videos, infographics, screenshots, GIFs, or pictures in your blog posts.
 You’re only limited by what you have access to (and the legal right to share) and what your blog can display.
 Try to break it up a bit.
-If you’re explaining a process and screen shots help tell the story better, include them.
-If you’ve got a video that aligns with the topic or explains a portion of the post, add it in the appropriate place.
+If you’re explaining a process and screenshots help tell the story better, include them.
+If you’ve got a video that aligns with the topic or illustrates a portion of the post, add it in the appropriate place.

 Where Can You Find Images for Blog Posts?

-The most ideal option is to take your own images, using a good DSLR camera so you have images that are unique to your blog.
+The ideal option is to take your images, using a DSLR camera, so you have images that are unique to your blog.
 However, this isn’t possible all the time.
-I try to include some of my own images and a mix of ones from other websites that are available for public use.
+I try to include some of my images and a mix of ones from other websites that are available for public use.

 Be Careful Where You Pull Your Images

-This is a really important part – available for public use.
+This is an essential part – available for public use.
 Never pull an image from a search engine’s image search – you don’t know for sure that you have the right to use that image and you could get yourself in big trouble, and potentially fined a lot of money.
-I actually heard from someone recently who made this mistake, she chose an image through Google’s image search and uploaded it to a client’s blog.
-The image was marked as free for public use, so she thought she was safe.
+I heard from someone recently who made this mistake, she chose an image through Google’s image search and uploaded it to a client’s blog.
+The picture was marked as free for public use, so she thought she was safe.
 She later was sued by the photographer for nearly $6,000 for the use of the image. $6,000 for using one wrong photo.
 This does happen.
-Unfortunately, there are some photographers who will not issue a warning or alert you about an issue, they’ll go straight to suit and charge a lot more money than you’d have paid to license the image initially.
+Unfortunately, some photographers will not issue a warning or alert you about an issue; they’ll go straight to suit and charge a lot more money than you’d have paid to license the image initially.

 Finding Free Images, the Legit Way

 There are some free sites with images you can use without worry.
-Unsplash, Pexels, and Pixabay all offer lots of free options, that are licensed for commercial use.
-The obvious advantage here is all of the images are free and there are tons of options.
-The disadvantage here is that the images are free which means they’re everywhere.
+Unsplash, Pexels, and Pixabay all offer lots of free options, which are licensed for commercial use.
+The distinct advantage here is all of the images are free, and there are tons of options.
+The disadvantage here is that the photos are free which means they’re everywhere.
 So, how do you use a free image and try to make it unique?
 Cropping an image, adding text, or applying a filter can help create a more custom look with a free stock image.

 Image Subscription Services

-There are some great image subscription services available for bloggers and marketers alike.
+There are some excellent image subscription services available for bloggers and marketers alike.
 A good one is iStock Photo.
-They have an option that’s $99 per month for 10 images.
-This can be a great plan for a small business owner who needs something different than what the free services offer. iStock is part of Getty Images and has thousands of images to choose from at varying price points.
-You have the option of buying one image at a time rather than signing up for a monthly download pack.
+They have an option that’s $99 per month for ten images.
+This can be an excellent plan for a small business owner who needs something different than what the free services offer. iStock is part of Getty Images and has thousands of images to choose from at varying price points.
+You have the option of buying one picture at a time rather than signing up for a monthly download pack.

-There are some specialized image galleries available for certain niche blogging markets too.
+There are some specialized image galleries available for specific niche blogging markets too.
 Do a bit of research in your niche and see what’s out there.
 I’ve seen some beautiful image sites for female bloggers in particular.
 They don’t match my branding, so I don’t use them.
-However, I’ve seen them in use on several blogs and websites and they really are beautiful.
+However, I’ve seen them in use on several blogs and websites, and they are beautiful.

 What’s the Bottom Line?

 Your blog post needs images.
-If you have something you took yourself or a screen shot or video that helps explain the blog post, definitely include them.
+If you have something you took yourself or a screenshot or video that helps explain the blog post, definitely include them.
 If you need to use a stock image, make sure it’s one that you know is free for commercial use.
-Don’t ever pull an image from a search engine image search and use it, even if it’s marked, “free for commercial use”.
+Don’t ever pull an image from a search engine image search and use it, even if it’s marked, “free for commercial use.”
 The mark within the search engine isn’t legally valid.
 Use a trusted website and customize the images a bit through cropping, text overlay, or filters.
-Finally, consider a subscription based image service for your images.
-Yes, they’re still stock images but you’ll generally see fewer of them in use.
+Finally, consider a subscription-based image service for your images.
+Yes, they’re still stock images, but you’ll see fewer of them in use.